AntaresMugisho/PyBlade/docs/5-displaying-data.md

 ::: warning
-Avoid using too many methods or computationally expensive operations within {{ }} in your templates.
+Avoid using too many methods or computationally expensive operations within <span v-pre>`{{ }}`</span> in your templates.
 While PyBlade supports calling methods directly on variables, it’s best to keep these calls minimal and efficient.
 Overusing or relying on time-consuming methods can slow down rendering, impacting user experience.
 :::

 ### Other useful examples